NityaDave07/ai-crop-disease-detection-agent/CODE_OF_CONDUCT.md

 With these considerations in mind, we agree to behave mindfully toward each other and act in ways that center our shared values, including:

-1. Respecting the **purpose of  community**, our activities, and our ways of gathering.
+1. Respecting the **purpose of our community**, our activities, and our ways of gathering.
 2. Engaging **kindly and honestly** with others.
 3. Respecting **different viewpoints** and experiences.
 4. **Taking responsibility** for our actions and contributions.